telekommunisten/c30s.org/README.md

 self-interview / form -> getting participants priorities straight : what goals should we work toward.

 we need to define goals
-  - some are political (changege something)
+  - some are political (change something)
   - some are technical (study /research)
   - some are practical (build something)